 Following the announcement by the UK Government regarding a significant reduction in ODA funding from June 2021, BGS is currently working across NERC/UKRI and with all its partners to understand the impact on our current ODA funded projects.

-Engagement of earth sciences in providing solutions to the major challenges recognised in the UN Sustainable Development Goals and the Sendai Framework for Disaster Risk Reduction (SFDRR) is critical to underpinning economic development.
+The role of earth sciences in providing solutions to the major challenges recognised in the UN Sustainable Development Goals and the Sendai Framework for Disaster Risk Reduction is critical to underpinning economic development.

-Many of these challenges, including food and water security, urbanisation, energy poverty, resilience to natural hazards, and climate change span the interface between the Earth and human systems.
+Many of these challenges, including food and water security, urbanisation, energy poverty, resilience to natural hazards and climate change, span the interface between Earth and human systems.

 Our vision and research themes

 Working collaboratively with countries on the DAC list of ODA recipients, the 2017–2020 BGS ODA programme builds upon and integrates our recent and ongoing research on:

 Our vision is to deliver new research, underpinning datasets and capacity building via three research platforms working across 13 countries.
 Our engagement will be participatory, characterised by a collaborative approach, with the research being co-designed and developed with stakeholders to address development priorities and need.